chenwilliam77/ChenPhelan2022RED/README.md

 In order to save figures to the `figures/` folder, the variable `save_plots` near the top of every script must be set to true (or 1).
 We do not provide the code for Appendix D.
+If none of the scripts have been edited, then running `run_all.m` with `appendix = 1` will run all of the scripts below.

 - Table 4: `fedput_calibration_constpi.m`
 - Figure 6: `optnomap_vary_lambda.m`